edurelated2021/tds-proj1/README.md

 ## Notes to myself (beyond the scope and requirements for this project)
 1. Does the most popular languages depend on the geographies?
 Perhaps it does.
-For example, consider the prevelance of Kotlin in East European nations).
+For example, consider the prevelance of Kotlin in East European nations.
 A geographical visualization using a tool such as Tableau (say, using a world map and plotting the most prevelant programming language in prominent cities) can be a good narrative.
 This will require a scan of Github metadata across several cities.